Jwisbiski/gdl2/README.md

 # Major changes/features
 1. Data binding agnostic to EHR data models (e.g. openEHR / EN13606 / FHIR )
 1. Template definition, and use_template statement with template-level variables
+1. Individual references and way to reference to specific reference in the rules

 # Other minor changes
 1. JSON based GDL model serialization and deserialization